anquanscan/sec-tools/README.md

 [EhLab](https://github.com/proxyanon/EhLab): O EhLab (Ethical Hacker Laboratory) é um laboratório de pentest grátis e de código aberto, altere e adquira conhecimento de forma livre com nosso lab
 [Zeek-Network-Security-Monitor](https://github.com/mytechnotalent/Zeek-Network-Security-Monitor): A Zeek Network Security Monitor tutorial that will cover the basics of creating a Zeek instance on your network in addition to all of the necessary hardware and setup and finally provide some examples of how you can use the power of Zeek to have absolute control over your network.
 [cowrie](https://github.com/cowrie/cowrie): Cowrie SSH/Telnet Honeypot https://cowrie.readthedocs.io
 [TryHackMe-Writeups](https://github.com/dnts3110/TryHackMe-Writeups): My TryHackMe writeups and notes
+[vm2](https://github.com/patriksimek/vm2): Advanced vm/sandbox for Node.js